DEADLINE EXTENDED TO FRIDAY, APRIL 26

 - Individual Studio Visits

-- Worshop professional practices (including preparing for graduate school, artist statement), welding, monotype, frame building.
+- Workshop professional practices (including preparing for graduate school, artist statement).

 Also mixed in the calendar are numerous visiting artist lectures and studio visits, museum and gallery field trips.
 The last week includes exit reviews by SSP@VCU faculty and a culminating on-campus exhibition of work produced during the program.

 Participants have 24-hour access to a 114,000 square foot, state-of-the-art facility housed at the VCUarts Fine Arts Building near downtown Richmond, Virginia.
-Participants have the use of painting studios, woodshop, metal studio (please note the foundry and print making studio are not running over the summer), mold making studio, computer lab and video editing facilities as well as University Library privileges and Wi-Fi access.
+Participants have the use of painting studios, woodshop, metal studio, mold making studio, computer lab and video editing facilities as well as University Library privileges and Wi-Fi access.
 Technical assistance is provided in the sculpture shops and computer lab.

 Click here to view Painting Facilities